-As may be naturally supposed, I made minite researches to confront the date he gave me with that of this soi-distint letter.
-The very next day a person to whom I spoke of this revelation set me on the right track of this quarret, which dated, indeed, from the time when I received a letter producing such an effect of contrariety owny mind that I passed more than three hours in a mood striprey to such agitation that I knew hors what chad become of obei "It is true that from this period of had extraordinary visions; it is certain that I experienced effects of extraction in bed though wide awake, that I ame to bliged, ource especially, to cling to it; steing that lowes being carried away; and that half my body was quiterout of believilines toue that at that period I wrote down a few conjuntions in order to enter into communication with spirits, nand satisfy myself. respecting them withen kept a journal of those visions and corporeal phenomena, and afterwards plassed the facts amongst those of nervous diseases, and I do not. understand how Brunotcan otherwise class them; I am unable to perceive is this revelation any communication, of thought since to could not think myself, as I was presumed to be under the influence of possession, and he was totally in acquainted with those facts to which I attached no impersumeed near person has matroquir on behautte 6.0 ff Today wilb won be able to see your father better than the last time ??!!!
-"I vee him?"-" Can you speak toshimily to Vestimo How is he dressed?" !!
-He is in the same dress as henwore on earth-blue waistcoate pantadons of standed velvet, felt hat, somewhat worn,", Askahimowhere he is vnow?"
-"In heaven."
-Is he happy Mouth Henisovery happy?"-"What are his: occupations?
-H: fo Herreads in steat deal and promenades, jast heldid on earthi? - ff Gan he protect you?". "ble weam give interwholesome advice to the will, come: antiwsees the vagain . when de asks for him? - "Who. praygramsvawakeseryquo at rathermomentrali least, extra pecfed it i'd "Gabriel" For what reason ?"
-"Because the foresess that the evil genius could answer me in his placey and, in order to thwart his designs, he will awake menthus whenever he deems it not fit hor the ations I spoke of this moitesup anogersweens to the month of the Have exilispirite a chief whom we term the Devilering ff No. 244 ff Have allispirits existed pa earth?"
+As may be naturally supposed, I made minute researches to confront the date he gave me with that of this soi-disant letter.
+The very next day a person to whom I spoke of this revelation set me on the right track of this quarrel, which dated, indeed, from the time when I received a letter producing such an effect of contrariety on my mind that I passed more than three hours in a wood, a prey to such agitation that I knew not what had become of me.
+It is true that from this period I had extraordinary visions; it is certain that I experienced effects of attraction in bed though wide awake, that I was obliged, once especially, to cling to it, seeing that I was being carried away, and that half my body was quite out of bed.
+It is true that at that period I wrote down a few conjurations in order to enter into communication with spirits, and satisfy myself respecting them; then kept a journal of those visions and corporeal phenomena, and afterward classed the facts among those of nervous diseases, and I do not understand how Bruno can otherwise class them; I am unable to perceive in this revelation any communication of thought, since I could not think myself, as I was presumed to be under the influence of possession, and he was totally unacquainted with those facts to which I attached no importance.

+6. "To-day will you be able to see your father better than the last time?"
+"I see him."-"Can you speak to him?"
+"Yes."-"How is he dressed?"
+"He is in the same dress as he wore on earth-blue waistcoat, pantaloons of striped velvet, felt hat, somewhat worn."-"Ask him where he is now."
+"In heaven."-"Is he happy?"
+"He is very happy."-"What are his occupations?"
+"He reads a great deal and promenades, as he did on earth."-"Can he protect you?"

+"He can give me wholesome advice; he will come and see me again when I ask for him."-"Who, pray, thus awakes you at the moment I least expected it?"
+"Gabriel."-"For what reason?"
+"Because he foresees that the evil genius could answer me in his place, and, in order to thwart his designs, he will awake me thus whenever he deems it not fit, for the moment, to answer your questions."

-"Yes:"-" Angels and spirits, are they not equal lat "No: angels and spirits are men who have inhabited the earth, but there is a great difference in their attributions, understanding, and wisdom.
-The angels are nearer to God, better acquainted with his designs, and put them in execution." - " Have angels wings?"
-The wings represented on their shoulders are merely symbols, figurative of the speed with which they clear space, seeing that for them there is no space.
-Positively speaking, they have none; but to those who believe, and desire to see them with wings, they appear thus."-" Do spirits work in heaven !-- do they eat and "They do in heaven precisely what is done on earth, with this difference, that it is no longer a want, but a pleasure.
-It is not for money that they work, but for pleasure's sake."
-Can spirits carry material objects?"
-"Some have this property: their strength is incomprehensible, when they are allowed to make use
+7. "Have evil spirits a chief whom we term the Devil?"
+"No."-" Have all spirits existed on earth ?"
+"Yes."-"Angels and spirits, are they not equal?"
+"No: angels and spirits are men who have inhabited the earth, but there is a great difference in their attributions, understanding, and wisdom.
+The angels are nearer to God, better acquainted with his designs, and put them in execution."-" Have angels wings?"
+"The wings represented on their shoulders are merely symbols, figurative of the speed with which they clear space, seeing that for them there is no space.
+Positively speaking, they have none; but to those who believe, and desire to see them with wings, they appear thus."-" Do spirits work in heaven?
+Do they eat and drink?"
+"They do in heaven precisely what is done on earth, with this difference, that it is no longer a want, but a pleasure.
+It is not for money that they work, but for pleasure's sake."-" Can spirits carry material objects?"
+"Some have this property: their strength is incomprehensible, when they are allowed to make use of it."